andrew-bedford/coqatoo/README.md

 Qed.
 ```

 Coqatoo (coq-to) attempts to address this issue by generating natural language versions of Coq proofs.
-For example, from the previous proof, Coqatoo produces the following output (using the option `--mode annotated`):
+For example, from the previous proof, Coqatoo produces the following output (using the option `--mode coq`):
 ```ML
 Lemma conj_imp_equiv : forall P Q R:Prop, ((P /\ Q -> R) <-> (P -> Q -> R)).
 Proof.